-The first step in the preparation of the rDNA is to isolate both the vector and the donor DNA.
-For prokaryotic applications, the commonly used vector is the circular bacterial DNA plasmid.
-To be able to isolate the plasmid from the rest of the DNA genome, ultracentrifugation with addition of cesium chloride and ethidium bromide is done.
-The two DNA fragments selectively binds to the ethidium bromide producing a cesium chloride gradient after centrifugation.
-The plasmid DNA which sinks at the bottom can be collected for the next step.
+The first step in the preparation of rDNA is to isolate both the vector and donor DNA.
+For prokaryotic applications, the most commonly used vector is a circular bacterial DNA plasmid.
+To isolate the plasmid from the rest of the DNA genome, differential centrifugation is performed via the addition of cesium chloride and ethidium bromide.
+The two DNA fragments selectively bind to the ethidium bromide, producing a cesium chloride gradient after centrifugation.
+The plasmid DNA, which sinks to the bottom, is collected for the next step.

-The third step is the joining of the two DNA fragment.
-The two DNA fragments cut using same restriction enzyme will be mixed.
-Since the sticky ends of both fragments are complementary, the two DNA fragments can combine to form the rDNA.
-To further strengthen the joining, DNA ligase is used to create phosphodiester linkages between the two fragments.
+The third step is the joining of the two DNA fragments: the isolated donor fragment and the remaining vector fragment.
+The two DNA fragments that were cut using the same restriction enzymes will be combined.
+Since the sticky ends of both fragments are complementary, the two DNA fragments can be combined to form the new rDNA.
+To further strengthen the connection, DNA ligase is used to create phosphodiester linkages between the fragments.

 The last step involves DNA amplification.
-When the rDNA obtained is entered to the bacterial cell by transformation, the plasmid vector will then be replicated via natural DNA replication processes.
-When they are replicated, the donor DNA is also replicated and multiple copies of it are produced.
-Continued cell division will lead to millions of cells containing the desired DNA fragment.
+The resulting rDNA is inserted into a bacterial cell via a process called plasmid or vector transformation.
+The recombinant plasmid will then be replicated through natural DNA-replication processes.
+When it is replicated, the donor DNA is also replicated and multiple copies of it are produced.
+Continued cell division leads to millions of cells containing the desired DNA fragment (amplification).

-Bacterial transformation normally occur when bacteria uptakes DNA fragments from the environment.
-These DNA fragments enter the cell and can be integrated to the bacterial chromosome by nonreciprocal recombination.
-When recombination is successful, stable transformation will occur and the inserted DNA fragments may be expressed by the organism.
+Bacterial transformation is a process of horizontal gene transfer that occurs when bacteria take up foreign DNA fragments from the environment (see image).
+These DNA fragments enter the cell and can be integrated into the bacterial chromosome by nonreciprocal recombination.
+When recombination is successful, a stable transformation occurs and the inserted DNA fragments may be expressed by the organism.
 Otherwise, the DNA fragment is degraded.

-Molecular cloning follows basic steps in rDNA technology which are isolation, insertion and multiplication.
-The first step is isolation of the vector DNA.
-The next step is to use the correct restriction endonuclease to cut the DNA in a specific location.
-The foreign DNA is the inserted and connected using DNA ligase.
-Transformation will then occur to incorporate modified DNA to the bacterial species The species containing the modified gene will be amplified via natural cellular division and will exhibit different properties compared to natural species.
+Molecular cloning follows the basic steps of rDNA technology (isolation, insertion, and multiplication).
+The first step is the isolation of the vector DNA.
+The next step is to use the correct restriction endonuclease to cut the DNA at a specific location.
+The foreign DNA is then inserted and connected using DNA ligase.
+The resulting transformation incorporates the modified DNA into the bacterial species.
+The species containing the modified gene is amplified via natural cell division and will exhibit different properties than the natural species.

 Host Vector System

-To be able to produce multiple copies of a gene, the gene must be inserted to DNA segments which can spontaneously replicate.
-This DNA fragment that can replicate with the inserted DNA fragment is known as the vector or cloning vehicle.
-A good vector should have origin of replication, one or more genetic markers for selection, and a cloning site where foreign DNA can be inserted.
-Replication of the DNA can only be achieved inside a host which provides the enzymes and factors needed for replication.
-This is achieved by successful introduction of the vector into the host.
-Common hosts used are E. coli, yeast cell, mammalian tissue culture cells, and insect cells.
-Common vectors include plasmids, and bacterial and yeast artificial chromosomes.
+To be able to produce multiple copies of a gene, the gene must be inserted into DNA segments that can spontaneously replicate.
+A DNA fragment that can replicate with a newly inserted DNA fragment is known as a vector or cloning vehicle.
+A good vector should have an origin of replication, one or more genetic markers for selection, and a cloning site where foreign DNA can be inserted.

-Unlike in transformation of prokaryotic cells, transformation in eukaryotic cells is more challenging.
-A common technology employed is the use of a gene gun.
-The gene gun inserts DNA by bombarding electrically charged cells with gold or tungsten particles coated with DNA.
+Unlike in the transformation of prokaryotic cells, transformation in eukaryotic cells is more challenging.
+A gene gun is commonly used.
+This instrument inserts DNA by bombarding electrically charged cells with gold or tungsten particles that are coated with DNA.

 Polymerase Chain Reaction

-Polymerase chain reaction (PCR) is a technique used to produce multiple replicates of DNA fragments.
-The process of DNA amplification is divided into three stages namely denaturing stage, annealing stage and extending stage.
+Polymerase chain reaction is a technique used to produce multiple copies of DNA fragments.
+The process of DNA amplification is divided into three stages: the denaturing stage, annealing stage, and extending stage.
 In the denaturing stage, the DNA molecule is heated up to 95ºC to separate the two strands.
-Primers then attach to each of the two strands in the annealing stage.
-Extending stage then proceeds by adding more nucleotides in the growing chain.
-The steps are then repeated to produce more copies of the DNA.
+Primers then attach to each of the strands in the annealing stage.
+The extending stage then proceeds to add more nucleotides into the growing chain.
+The steps are repeated over and over to produce more copies of the DNA.